-BLST 829 Seminar: Current Issues in New Testament Studies (3 credit hours)
+BT 829 Seminar: Current Issues in New Testament Studies (3 credits)

 This course includes an examination and discussion of important issues in New Testament interpretation and theology confronting scholars and Christian leaders in the 20th century.
 The focus of this course varies from year to year.